microsoft/USBuildingFootprints/README.md

 Footprints inside the highlighted [region](https://usbuildingdata.blob.core.windows.net/usbuildings-v2/US_areas_L13.geojson) on the map are from 2019-2020.
 There are 73,250,745 such building footprints.
 This is the focal area where we rerun extraction for the latest release.

-The rest of the footprints are extracted from older images, having wider range of capture dates, averaging 2012 year approximately.
+The rest of the footprints were extracted from older images, having wider range of capture dates, averaging 2012 year approximately.
 We have reused footprints from the previous releases in this area.

 ![Update regions](/images/update_regions.jpg)